emissary-ingress/emissary/reference/edge-control.md

 ### Traffic Manager

 1. Install the Traffic Manager Kubernetes Deployment and Service using `kubectl`.
-2. Fill in the Traffic Manager image and your license key before applying these manifests.
+2. Fill in the name of the AES image before applying these manifests.
+3. Note that the Traffic Manager needs access to your Ambassador Edge Stack license key, so it needs to be installed in the same namespace.
+The manifests below assume that Ambassador Edge Stack is installed in the `ambassador` namespace.
+4. Note also that the Traffic Manager must currently run as the `root` user.
-3. Save these manifests in a YAML file:
+5. Save these manifests in a YAML file:

 ```yaml
 # This is traffic-manager.yaml